-This is quite a long article so if you are interested in a specific section, click on the links below:
+This is quite a long article, so if you are interested in a specific section, click on the links below:

 Table of Contents

-1. When is the best time to travel to China?
+- When is the best time to travel to China?

-2. What is the best airline?
+- What is the best airline?

-4. Which travel insurance to choose
+- Which travel insurance to choose

-5. How to book hotels for your trip to China
+- How to book hotels for your trip to China

-6 How to get around China
+- How to get around China

-7. What to eat
+- What to eat

-8. How to use the internet in China
+- How to use the internet in China

-10. Is China a safe country?
+- Is China a safe country?

-11. Other useful tips for your trip to China
+- Other useful tips for your trip to China

-China has been isolated since the beginning of time, with few exceptions, China is also a very isolated country.
-It doesn’t seem to be very much interested in the outside world nor does it seem particularly interested in opening up even if things have changed a little recently.
-The result is that even today China is a completely different country from the rest of the world.
-It doesn’t matter if you have traveled a lot: China it’s a unique place.
+China has been isolated since the beginning of time, with few exceptions.
+It doesn’t seem to be very much interested in the outside world, nor does it seem particularly interested in opening up, even if things have recently changed.
+The result is that even today, China is an entirely different country from the rest of the world.
+It doesn’t matter if you have traveled a lot: China is unique.

 When is the best time to travel to China?

-The other point is also that China is a huge nation and therefore there is no wrong or right period to visit this country.
-Summer for example is hot and humid throughout Asia, but if you go to Tibet you won’t have this problem.
-Winter is cold in the north, but if you go to Hainan in the south, the weather is nice and pleasant.
+The other point is that China is a vast nation; therefore, there is no wrong or right period to visit this country.
+Summer, for example, is hot and humid throughout Asia, but if you go to Tibet, you won’t have this problem.
+Winter is cold in the north, but the weather is nice and pleasant if you visit Hainan in the south.
 So here are some tips to help you decide when to visit China:

 What is the best airline?

-How to get the Visa for China
+How to get a Visa for China

 Which travel insurance to choose